cgrates/cgrates/docs/cgr-loader.rst

     	Loads data from folder recursive.
   -redis_sentinel string
     	The name of redis sentinel
+  -redis_cluster bool
+    	Is the redis datadb a cluster
+  -cluster_sync string
+    	The sync interval for the redis cluster -cluster_ondown_delay string
+    	The delay before executing the commands if thredis cluster is in the CLUSTERDOWN state -query_timeout string
+    	The timeout for queries
   -remove
     	Will remove instead of adding data from DB -route_id string